-In case of major non-conformities by System Users the issuing CB must suspend the validity of the certificate (suspension) with immediate effect for a period of 40 days.
-Within this period all non-conformities must be corrected by implementing appropriate corrective measures as determined by the CB.
-The CB shall end the suspension within or after this period if it confirms the successful implementation of the corrective measures.
+Sanctions in case of for major non-conformities CB shall end the suspension within or after this period if it confirms the successful implementation of the corrective measures.
 If corrective measures cannot be implemented within this period for exceptional reasons the suspension can be extended up to 30 days with the consent of ISCC.
 If not all major non-conformities are corrected within the period of suspension the CB has to declare the certificate invalid and withdraw the certificate with immediate effect.
 The CB has to inform ISCC immediately about any suspension, its intended extension, its end or a withdrawal of a certificate.
 In case of withdrawal ISCC may exclude the System User from recertification (exclusion) for up to 6 months in case of ordinary negligence of the System User with regard to the non-conformity and for up to 12 months in case of gross negligence.